-Sequater has also included in the Central Lockyer other new costs of \$28,000 to cover the telemetry associated with the customer flow meters.
+Sequater has also included other new costs of \$28,000 to cover the telemetry associated with the customer flow meters.
 These costs are a new compliance cost, and we have accepted and treated them as a step change as opposed to a base cost.